progress/progress.github.io/hackmit/index.md

 There will be prizes but we are still figuring out details.

-* Best App using NativeScript - Apple / Amazon Gift cards to each team member for $XX
+* Best App using NativeScript - Apple / Amazon Gift cards to each team member for $100
-* Best IOT App using NativeScript - Apple / Amazon Gift cards to each team member for $XX
+* Best IOT App using NativeScript - Apple / Amazon Gift cards to each team member for $100

 We may bring some RFID goodies that can be used for the IOT portion, but the category is open-ended.